Fourteen Jordanians die during hajj in Saudi Arabia, some succumb to heat

 The Jordanian foreign ministry was coordinating with Saudi authorities on procedures to bury or transport the bodies of the deceased according to their family's wishes, it said on Sunday.

-In 2015, a deadly crush at the hajj near Mecca killed at least 2,070 people, according to a Reuters tally at the time.
+In 2015, a deadly crash at the haj near Mecca killed at least 2,070 people, according to a Reuters tally at the time.